walkercompsci/store_app/README.md

 # store_app

-Store App made by ethan and alan
+Store App made by Sir Ethan and alan
 ## Getting Started

 This project is a starting point for a Flutter application.